 An alternative landmark could be St. Peter's Church.
 It's a historical site near Blue Mountains.
 St. Peter's Church may have been destroyed in an earth quake, and then again in a fire just over a decade later, but time and again it has been rebuilt.
 Now, in its third incarnation, this church is a popular tourist attraction for the Georgian architecture and small offering of historical religious artifacts on display inside.

 Take a moment to read this table to read more about sites of historical interest nearby.

 |Devon House||(876) 929-6602||0.6 mi.
 Northeast of Central Kingston|

 |St. Peter's Church||--||1.3 mi.
 South-Southeast of Central Kingston|

-Visitors can experience some other interesting sites worth visiting nearby.
+Visitors may discover some other interesting sites nearby.

-Macau Gaming Lounge is found within Kingston, South West of Blue Mountains.
+Macau Gaming Lounge is located in Kingston, South West of Blue Mountains.
 A hip club atmosphere meets with a casino at Macau Gaming Lounge, where you can play the slots between drinking and dancing.

-Luckily, you'll be able to find many other choices too.
-Click to find our article concerning gaming close to Blue Mountains.
+Needless to say, you'll be able to find a full range choices too.
+Click to read our guide to gaming close to Blue Mountains.

 Help us improve!
 We welcome your corrections and suggestions.